v-cakoll/docs.pl-pl/docs/csharp/programming-guide/concepts/linq/adding-elements-attributes-and-nodes-to-an-xml-tree.md

 ## <a name="example"></a>Przykład

 ### <a name="description"></a>Opis
- Poniższy przykład tworzy dwa drzewa XML, a następnie modyfikuje jedną z drzewa.
+ Poniższy przykład tworzy dwie drzew XML, a następnie modyfikuje jednego z drzewa.

 ### <a name="code"></a>Kod